MariusBaldovin/connect-four/README.md

-# CONNECT FOUR GAME
+# CONNECT FOUR-GAME

 This project is built using React.js and Tailwind CSS:

-- **ReactJS**: Javascript framework: chosen for its component-based architecture, which helps in building scalable and maintainable applications.
+- **ReactJS**: Javascript framework: chosen for its component-based architecture, which helps build scalable and maintainable applications.
+The choice of Javascript and ReactJS framework was due to the familiarity and past experience and due to simplicity of building the UI.

-- **Tailwind CSS**: Utilised due to its flexibility and speeds up development by eliminating the need for writing custom CSS.
+- **Tailwind CSS**: Utilised due to its flexibility, it speeds up development by eliminating the need to write custom CSS.

 ## Getting Started